polarode/hska-go-generics/README.md

 Normal unit tests check the code, they are written for, based on explicitly provided examples.
 Only the examples, that are provided in the form of unit tests by a developer, can be tested.

 Property based testing, which originated in Haskell's library QuickCheck, uses another approach.
 Instead of explicit examples, generators are provided, that can generate valid input data.
 These generators allow us to automate the test inputs.
-To also automate the validataion of the tested inputs, properties are specified, that need to hold for all valid inputs.
+To also automate the validation of the tested inputs, properties are specified, that need to hold for all valid inputs.
 With both the generation of input data and the validation of results automated, a function can be easily tested for a big number of random inputs, without the need for a developer to specify them in unit tests.

 This should not be used as the only testing tool in a project, but it can be useful to supplement regular testing methods.